Start9Labs/nextcloud-startos/instructions.md

 This is necessary even if you later plan to use Tor.
 It is also highly recommended that you perform initial sync over LAN for speed.

-1. Make sure you have first set up LAN access for your OS (https://start9.com/latest/user-manual/connecting/connecting-lan/lan-os/index).
+1. Make sure you have first [trusted your root CA on your device](https://docs.start9.com/latest/user-manual/trust-ca).
 1. Download the appropriate desktop client from https://nextcloud.com/install/#install-clients
     - On Linux, your distribution may include built-in Nextcloud account integration.
 For the best experience, we recommend trying these first.
 You also may prefer to use your package manager (i.e. apt, pacman, rpm, etc) to get the client.
 1. Open the client and click "Log In"